UltraCart/rest_api_v2_sdk_php/SwaggerClient-php/docs/Api/FulfillmentApi.md

 Retrieve orders queued up for this distribution center.

 Retrieves up to 100 orders that are queued up in this distribution center.
 You must acknowledge them before additional new orders will be returned.
-The orders that are returned contain only items for this distribution center and are expanded with billing, buysafe, channel_partner, checkout, coupons, customer_profile, edi, gift, gift_certificate, internal, items, payment, shipping, summary, taxes.
+There is NO record chunking.
+You'll get the same 100 records again and again until you acknowledge orders.
+The orders that are returned contain only items for this distribution center and are by default completely expanded with billing, buysafe, channel_partner, checkout, coupons, customer_profile, edi, gift, gift_certificate, internal, items, payment, shipping, summary, taxes.

 ### Example
 ```php